hansreier/techreier/eDrops/src/main/resources/static/markdown/tech.md

 ## Technological prototype

-This web site is really a technology prototype.
+This website is really a technology prototype.
 My expertise is focused on backend, but I cannot maintain this website without some devops and frontend knowlegde.

 I could have used an existing platform for publishing web content like WordPress,